storacha/RFC/rfc/merkle-structure.md

 # Abstract

 Inter Planetary Linked Data (IPLD) is a fundamental building block of the IPFS.
-IPLD Links (a.k.a CIDs) are quintessential, yet arguably suffer from a major design flaw (on par with null pointers ?)
+IPLD Links (a.k.a CIDs) are quintessential, yet arguably suffer from a major design flaw.

 # Introduction